-Training: there is only one person running two introductory weekend courses a year in wallpaper making – while it is always fully booked and people very enthusiastic, rarely does anyone intend to set up a business or be serious in the craft.
+Training: while short courses are always fully booked and the people very enthusiastic, rarely does anyone intend to set up a business or be serious in the craft.

 It’s essential that those making block-printed wallpaper do so to the highest possible level.
 This includes the quality of the repeat design, the originality of the imagery, the mixing of inks, registration and presentation.
 People will only pay the premium attached to block-printed papers if the end result really sings.